This post contains affiliate links.

 Looking for a simple and delicious summer recipe?
-Try making Tomato Confit recipe!
+You’ll love this tomato confit!
 This easy-to-make dish involves slow-cooking tomatoes in olive oil until they’re soft and bursting with flavor.

 Tomato confit is a classic recipe that has its roots in French cooking.
 This simple yet delicious dish involves slow-cooking tomatoes in olive oil until they become tender and packed with flavor.
 The result is a versatile condiment that can be served in various ways, making it the perfect addition to any meal or snack.